derrick4ross/UT-Site/README.md

-This is a new site being build from the grouun up for United Transmission.
+This is a new site being build from the ground up for United Transmission.